-- the fund balances, at the beginning and end of the year, reported in the statement of operations and changes in fund balances for the years ended March 31, 2023 and March 31, 2022. - the excess of revenues over expenses reported in the statement of cash flows for the years ended March 31, 2023 and March 31, 2022.
+• the excess of revenues over expenses reported in the statement of cash flows for the years ended March 31, 2024 and March 31, 2023.

-Our opinion on the financial statements for the year ended March 31, 2022 was qualified accordingly because of the possible effects of this limitation in scope.
+Our opinion on the financial statements for the year ended March 31, 2023 was qualified accordingly because of the possible effects of this limitation in scope.